CloudChi/FX-Framework/Introduction.md

   - [Error Trapping and Returning](Error_Trapping_Returning.md)

 ### Version / Updating
-  - Standard code very hard to update and experiment with versioning
+  - Standard code very hard to version and update
-  - If you can update code without breaking things, you can iterate over and over
+  - If you can update code without breaking things, you can iterate over and over with multiple versions
   - Coding with any Framework is a balance between freedom and advantages
-    - What do you give up versus what do you get
+    - What do you give up — versus — what do you get
     - For example, if you have to provide parameters in JSON, that is a limitation, but the advantage is a subscript might have a JSON parsing routine to parse out parameters easily
   - [Versions and Updating](Versions_Updating.md)

 ### Dependencies
-  - Managing Dependencies
+  - Managing Dependencies must be
     - Predictable
     - Scalable
   - Concept of exponential growth of dependencies
     - How quickly dependencies grow
     - Identify then fix